nijordia/latte-flow/README.md

 - **Docker Compose** — local deployment
 - **PyYAML** — config management

 **built with**
-Nic — the human brain
+Nic — the human
 Claude — the pretty boy
-Gork — drunk ghost who outs milk thieves
+Gork —  the sarcastic ghost

 ---